 Home to one of the preeminent environmental law collections on the East Coast, the Pace Law Library has served the research needs of the students, faculty, and staff of the Environmental Law Program since its inception in 1978.
 With a focus on environmental regulation, international environmental law, and land use, the Law Library has grown exponentially over the years, enriching its environmental law collection and developing staff specialized in environmental research and legal instruction.

 Vicky Gannon, Head of Collection Services and Reference Librarian, has an M.L.S. and specializes in Land Use Law.
 She was honored for her service as liaison to the Land Use Law Center, receiving the 2013 Pace Land Use Law Center’s Annual Distinguished Service Award.
-She also provides in-class research training sessions, and teaches research skills as part of the award-winning first-year class Fundamentals of Legal Skills.
+She also provides in-class research training sessions, and teaches research skills as part of the first-year class Fundamentals of Legal Skills.
 She also authors the Law Library’s land use research guides and contributes to the Pace Law Library Blog.